chetan51/unity-api/README.md

 ## Install Unity plugin

 1. In your Unity project, import `unity-plugin/API.unitypackage`.
-2. Drag the Prefab from `Assets/Resources/API` into the Hierarchy.
+2. Drag the prefab from `Assets/Resources/API` into the Hierarchy.

 ## Install Python client